 - Wear sturdy and waterproof hiking boots, many of Iceland’s waterfalls require a hike to get to them and the paths can be slippery.

-- Wear a rain mac if you are planning on getting close to the waterfalls.
+- Wear a raincoat if you are planning on getting close to the waterfalls.
 It’s amazing how quickly you can get totally drenched from the seemingly innocuous mist.

 - Check any advice or warnings about accessing the falls.
 Some of these waterfalls can only be accessed on roads that are not suitable for 2WD cars.
 Others can’t be accessed at all in the winter months.

-- If you’re on a limited timescale, consider booking onto an Iceland South Coast and Waterfalls Tour.
+- If you’re on a limited timescale, consider booking onto a South Waterfalls and Black Beach Tour.
 It’s the quickest way to see a number of waterfalls in one day.

 - Lonely Planet’s Iceland Travel Guide is very useful if you are going to be travelling to a few different places in Iceland.